thegreenwebfoundation/admin-portal/docs/how-we-check-for-green.md

 5. If there is a no valid 200/OK response at domain.com/carbon.txt (i.e. a 404, or 403), check the HTTP for a `Via` header with a new domain, as a new domain to check.
 6. Repeat steps 1 through 5 until we end up with a 200 response with a parsable carbon.txt payload, or bad request (i.e. 40x, 50x).

+Once there is a parseable carbon.txt file, the domain the carbon.txt belongs to is used as a lookup key against a known list of domains associated with a provider.
+If there is a match, the site is assumed to be running at the provider, and shows as green.

 #### Why do it this way?

 This flow is designed to allows CDNs and managed service providers to serve information in a default carbon.txt file, whilst allowing "downstream" providers to share their own, more detailed information if need be.

-**Why support the carbon.txt DNX TXT record?**
+**Why support the carbon.txt DNS TXT record?**

 Supporting the DNS lookup allows an organisation that owns or operates multiple domains to refer to a single URL for them to maintain.
 The "override URL" also allows for organisations that prefer to serve their file from a `.well-known` directory to do so, without explicitly requiring it from people who do not know what a `.well-known` directory is, or want to control who is able to write to the directory.

 **Why use the `Via` header?**

-Consider the case where  managed-service-provider.com is hosting customer-a.com's website.
+Consider the case where a managed-service-provider.com is hosting customer-a.com's website.

 The managed service provider may be  offering a CDN or managed hosting service, but they may not have control over the customer-a.com domain.
 They may not have, or want direct control over what a downstream user is sharing at a given url.
 However because they are offering some service "in front" of customer-a's website, and serving it over a secure connection, they are able to add headers to HTTP requests.